2i2c-org/team-compass/organization/value-proposition.md

 Leverage tools and workflows co-developed by the scientific community.
 Benefit instantly from open source enhancements while learning from a network of administrators like you.

 **What you get:**
-- Community-standard tools you could run yourself.
-- Self-service customization using community-standard tools
+- Self-service customization with community-standard tools you could run yourself
 - Automatic deployment of ecosystem improvements
 - Peer learning network of administrators solving similar challenges
 - Freedom to replicate and modify ([Right to Replicate](https://2i2c.org/right-to-replicate))